 Our working group meets regularly throughout the year.
 Each meeting starts with a brief presentation (10-15 minutes) followed by discussion.
 In the attempt to probe the interstices between literary and religious studies, we welcome participants from all Humanities and Social Sciences disciplines.

 This working group promotes scholarship in sound studies and auditory culture.
 In recent years, sound has become an object of interest for scholars from widely varying disciplinary backgrounds.
 Sound studies, broadly construed, calls on the resources of humanists and scientists from across the university to investigate sound in all of its historical, cultural, scientific, and technological aspects.
 This group considers topics including the ontology of sound, the social nature of sonic exchange and the formation of aural publics, the spatial manifestation and technological mediation of sound, histories of listening, sonic art, soundscapes, and noise.
 Each session typically includes a brief presentation and discussion of pre-circulated readings.

 Sound interesting?
 Join our e-mail list by visiting http://mailman.yale.edu/mailman/listinfo/soundstudies.

-The Yale Cuneiforum meets fortnightly to read unpublished cuneiform tablets.
-It began in September 2013 and has met regularly during the subsequent academic years.
-Cuneiform script, the world’s oldest known script, is particularly ambiguous, and on many occasions texts can only be deciphered through repeated examination.
+Yale Cuneiforum meets twice a month to read unpublished cuneiform tablets.
+It first met in September 2013 and has met regularly ever since.
+Cuneiform script, the world’s oldest known script, is a particularly ambiguous one, and on many occasions texts can only be deciphered through repeated examination.
 Consequently, reading cuneiform tablets in a group, where many perspectives can be simultaneously canvassed, is particularly profitable.